-APPLICATION OF WHAT YOU LEARN so that you change your behaviour when and if you need to do so.

-A GLOSSARY of new terms, concepts and words for you to learn and use, even in other subjects.

-TIME to reflect and think about your decisions and choices.
-READINGS AND WORKSHEETS These will give you the content and activities for you to do individually or in groups.

-ASSESSMENT TASKS & TEST YOUR KNOWLEDGE that allow you to measure what you have learned and build on your knowledge.
-CONTENT that gives you factual, reliable information and truths about SE.

-OPPORTUNITIES to build good values and attitudes and encourage good decision-making about a safe and healthy sex life.

-A chance to SHARE with your parents, siblings, or guardian what you feel, think and choose for yourself.
+CONTENT APPLICATION OF WHAT that gives you factual, YOU LEARN reliable information and so that you change your truths about SE. behaviour when and if READINGS AND you need to do so.
+WORKSHEETS These will give you the content and activities for you to do individually OPPORTUNITIES or in groups. to build good values and A GLOSSARY attitudes and encourage of new terms, concepts good decision-making and words for you to about a safe and healthy learn and use, even in ASSESSMENT TASKS & sex life. other subjects.
+TEST YOUR KNOWLEDGE that allow you to measure what you have learned and build on A chance to SHARE with your knowledge.
+TIME to reflect and think your parents, siblings, or about your decisions guardian what you feel, and choices. think and choose for yourself.